-PM Modi coins #BHARATKILAXMI slogan to celebrate women power
+PM Modi coins #BHARATKILAXMI slogan to honour talented daughters

 New Delhi, Sep 29: Prime Minister Narendra Modi is one of the most effective communicators.
 Whether in speeches to thousands or too small groups or Mann-Ki-Baat addresses to the nations or his tweets, Modi's outreach is unlike anything seen before.

-During his 'Mann Ki Baat' programme on 29th September, the Prime Minister gave a clarion call to share photos of daughters' achievements by sharing them on social media, using the hashtag #BHARATKILAXMI.
+During his 'Mann Ki Baat' programme on 29th September, the Prime Minister urged people to share photos of daughters' achievements by using the hashtag #BharatKiLaxmi a campaign to honour daughters who have made a mark with their achievements in various fields for public good.

+He also called for sharing of Diwali gifts and sweets to bring happiness to those who cannot afford it.

 हम बेटियों की उपलब्धियों के बारे में सोशल मीडिया में अधिक से अधिक शेयर करें और #BharatKiLaxmi हैशटैग यूज करें: पीएम मोदी #MannKiBaat pic.twitter.com/cBxoW42MsA— BJP (@BJP4India) September 29, 2019